lorenzopol/SimBCR-v2/README.md

 1. Simulate variable regions (check literature \[1]) and join them with constant regions
 2. Dynamically find CDR3 region
 3. Autonomous protein folding (check literature \[2])
-4. Autonomous local pdb rendering via OpenGL-based (check literature \[3]) novel PDB rendering
+4. Autonomous local pdb rendering via OpenGL-based (check literature \[3]) rendering
+5. Free camera movement around your 3d rendered pdb file
-5. Autonomous web based pdb rendering via py3dmol and jupyter-notebook
+6. Autonomous web based pdb rendering via py3dmol and jupyter-notebook
-6. Two different ways (rainbow and CDR) to color your antibody once folding is done
+7. Two different ways (rainbow and CDR) to color your antibody once folding is done

 ## Installation
 > WARNING: these are the minimum steps needed to run the CURRENT default behaviour of SimBCR.
-No other function is being supported
+No other functionality is being supported

 1. In order to get all the necessary python packages run `pip install -r requirements.txt`